 Honey bees are much smaller than bumble bees, at just about 1/2–5/8 inch.
 They are yellow or golden brown with narrow black stripes.
 They build their nests in areas like hollowed out logs and trees, and sometimes fence posts.
 Honey bee colonies are much larger than bumble bee colonies—there can be anywhere from 10,000 to 80,000 bees in one hive.

 Honey bees can sting when threatened.
 When they sting a person, their barbed stinger gets trapped under the skin.
-The honey bee cannot pull it back out, and dies shortly after stinging.
+The honey bee cannot pull it back out and dies shortly after stinging.

 Carpenter Bees

 Carpenter bees look a lot like bumble bees, but carpenter bees are not hairy and have a shiny black abdomen.
 These bees may live in parks and fields, along with homes that have gardens and sheds.
-Unlike bumble bees and honey bees, carpenter bees drill holes inside of wood to create a series of “galleries” where they lay their eggs.
-They are not social creatures, and do not live in colonies.
+Unlike bumble bees and honey bees, carpenter bees drill holes inside wood to create a series of “galleries” where they lay their eggs.
+They are not social creatures and do not live in colonies.

 Only female carpenter bees can sting, and only tend to do so when threatened or provoked.

-When to Remove Bees from Your Yard
+When To Remove Bees From Your Yard

 Unless you or someone in your home has a serious bee sting allergy, there’s no need to panic at the first sight of a bee in your yard.
 While you may consider bees a nuisance, remember that they can help your garden flourish and pollinate crops all over the world.
 It’s understandable to have concerns if you are allergic to bee stings.
 But otherwise, it’s best to leave them alone—unless they’re carpenter bees.
-This type of bee, also called the “wood bee” drills holes into wood to make its nest, causing structural damage over time.
+This type of bee, also called the “wood bee,” drills holes into wood to make its nest, causing structural damage over time.

 It’s important to note that reputable pest control companies like Orkin and Terminix will do everything they can to avoid harming beneficial pollinators like bumble bees and honey bees.
-These species have seen large declines, which has jeopardized our ecosystem.
+These species have seen large declines, which have jeopardized our ecosystem.

 Thankfully, some species are now protected.
 Many states have put protections in place, specifically banning the use of pesticides that harm honey bees or bumble bees.
 At least one species of bee—the rusty-patched bumble bee—is an endangered species, meaning that harming, trapping, or killing these bees is illegal.